10m+

 Studies show that school-age children are keen to understand more about money and its real-world applications.

-However, as with most things, their experiences at home will have the biggest influence.
+However, as with most things, a child's experiences at home will have the biggest influence.

-All you need is a few tricks up your sleeve to engage impressionable young minds and you’ll find the children in your life will soon figure out how to be smart with money all by themselves.
+All you need is a few tricks up your sleeve to engage their young minds and you’ll find your children will soon figure out how to be smart with money by themselves.

 Here's some of our top tips for teaching your kids about money...